Diversity, Equity & Inclusion

 Making sure all employees in your company feel supported and included.

-In today’s workplace, diversity and inclusion have a significant impact: influencing workplace culture, the employee experience, recruitment and retention.
-They’re two complementary concepts, and it’s difficult to discuss the importance of one without acknowledging the other.
+In today’s workplace, diversity, equity and inclusion have a significant impact, influencing workplace culture, the employee experience, recruitment and retention.
+They’re three complementary concepts, and it’s difficult to discuss the importance of one individually without acknowledging the impact of the others.

-Creating an environment that champions diversity and inclusion can positively impact all aspects of an employee’s experience and create an atmosphere of acceptance, understanding and equity.
-That’s why many companies prioritize diversity and inclusion initiatives with dedicated committees, funding and chief officers.
+Creating an environment that champions diversity, equity and inclusion can positively impact all aspects of an employee’s experience and create an atmosphere of acceptance, understanding and equity.
+That’s why many companies prioritize diversity, equity and inclusion initiatives with dedicated committees, funding and chief officers.

 A diverse workplace may not necessarily be inclusive.
 For example, a company may have employees from a diverse range of backgrounds including different races, gender identities and religions.
 But if the voices of all employees within those groups aren’t given equal weight, or if the voices and perspectives of some groups have more weight than others, the workplace wouldn’t be considered inclusive.